 Meningococcal Vaccine Schedule

-Meningococcal vaccine can be administered between 11 to 18 years of age.
+In early childhood, the vaccine schedule is at 9 months and 12 months of age.
+One vaccine is given at 2 years of age for which you can discuss it with your paediatrician and get it done.
+If the vaccine is not given at that age, it can be administered between 11 to 18 years of age.
 If the first dosage is given at 11 or 12 years, the booster dose can be given at the age of 16.
 However, if the child has not received the first dose until 13 to 15 years, the second dose of the vaccine can be administered anytime between 16 to 18 years of age.
 Though if the vaccination is not given till 16 years of age, then only one dose of the vaccine may be required.
 This vaccine can also be administered in adults in two doses to prevent the infection.
 In some cases, infants as young as two months old can be administered the meningococcal vaccine.

 Which Children Need to Get Vaccinated?

-The vaccine for meningococcal disease or mcv4 meningococcal vaccine for a child is usually recommended at the age from 11 to 18 years.
-Though it is ideal to get your child vaccinated in some cases this vaccine becomes the need and this happens in following cases:
+The vaccine for meningococcal disease or mcv4 meningococcal vaccine for a child is usually recommended at the age of the travelling 11 to 18 years.
+Though it is ideal to get your child vaccinated in some cases this vaccine becomes the need and this happens in the following cases:

 - Children who have a damaged spleen.